Midwife in the Tire Swing

 “Well, that is what I meant.
 Clueless, not churchless.
 Your altar-ego then.
 You ever think of getting down with the housekeeper for a surreptitious surplice-shredding?
 Or is there a latent lust for pubescent choirboys?
 I can understand this, choirgirls too.

-“I do—a retired Trout, the spiritual daughter of Joanna Southcott.
+“I do—a retired Trout, the spiritual great-great-granddaughter of Joanna Southcott.
 She has grown amorous with the years, for there is a prom night lubricity amongst God’s elect.
 She now sells yard goods which women cut to pieces only to sew back together again.
-The tent show evangelist is buried in Chicago.
+Billy Sunday, the tent show evangelist is buried in Chicago.
 Who’d you rather be?”
 Dave waved, the Buick swerved, and a giant porcupine ambled across their right-of-way.

 “You have talked enough, demon, angel—whatever.
 This requires the human touch,” said Father Coughlin as he scrambled sideways across the front seat.
 “Get in the back.
 I’ll drive.”
-Dave the Angel performed some gymnastic legerdemain and went backwards over the seat.
+Dave the Angel performed a gymnastic improbability and went backwards over the seat.
 The porcupine sped up, hit the ditch and was grateful.

 “If you can assure me that you are on amiable terms with gigantic porcupines.
 Look again—it could be an illusion.”
 Its eyes wide with terror, the porcupine struck out at their near side tires as the Buick dopplered past.
 There was a squeal of rubber on wet concrete as Fr.
 Coughlin swerved.
 The car teetered on edge, righted itself, then hummed unconcernedly along.